 For this week’s article, we went to Zip Corvette Parts so we could see what goes into one of their trailing arm rebuilds.
 We will be doing this in a two-part article because of the amount of time that is spent on each trailing arm, from the disassembly and inspection to actually rebuilding the components.
 This is a great way to see the complex procedures in building a trailing arm the correct way.
 If you’re wondering if you can do this at home, this article will answer all your questions for you.
 For those who just wanted to know what goes into a rebuild, you’ll also be able to find out.
-So lets join the crew at Zip Products and find out how they rebuild Corvette trailing arms.
+So lets join the crew at Zip Products and find out how they rebuild Corvette Rear Trailing Arm & Wheel Bearings.

 Click on the images for expanded views – it’s much easier on the eyes.

 01:This is how the trailing arms look when they come in from the customers.
 Most of the time they look worse than this one.

 02: First, Zip inspects the threads on the spindle to make sure the knock-off tool will be able to thread on.
 If the tool will not go on and the threads can’t be fixed with a chaser, then the spindle will not be reusable.
 This particular trailing arm spindle had nice threads and the tool threaded on with no problems.

 03: Sometimes you just can’t beat old fashioned tools.
 It takes a sledge hammer to knock out a spindle.
 You can also press it out if you have a press, but it is quicker to just use the sledge.
 You will not damage the spindle as long as you are using the knock-out tool.